-Today’s college education costs approximately $37,000 per year for a 4-year private school and $17,000 per year for a 4-year public school 1.
+Today’s college education costs approximately $42,419 per year for a 4-year private school and $18,943 per year for an in-state 4-year public school 1.
 Tuition and fees at today’s colleges continue to increase at approximately 3% per year 1.

 If you want to pay for college and not go broke, you will need to put some serious effort in planning for it and be ready to do some work.
 We’ve put together some major steps you should learn that may actually help you pay for college without going broke.
 The sooner you start understanding the college planning and application process, the more money you can potentially save on tuition costs!

 The best way to pay for college without going broke is to receive free money, in the form of college scholarships.
 You can start your scholarship search usually as early as your Junior year in high school.
-College scholarships may be available through your school, church, workplace or your extracurricular activities.
+College scholarships may be available through your school, place of worship, workplace or your extracurricular activities.
 Contact your high school career center or counselor to help you find scholarships that fit your profile.
 Remember, applying for scholarships is time consuming, so be prepared to invest a significant amount of time to this endeavor.
 Programs such as ScholarshipPoints.com offer scholarships that don't require an application or essay.

-If you work part-time while in high school, or over the summer, make sure you are putting some of these earnings into a savings account for college.
+If you work part-time while in high school, or over the summer, make sure you are putting some of these earnings into a 529 college savings plan.

 There are several ways to obtain college credits while you are in high school, including taking Advanced Placement classes and testing out of college coursework.
 Some high schools also allow Seniors to take college classes at a local Junior college.
 Colleges have varying requirements on accepting these class credits, so you will need to check with your potential colleges on their specific rules.

 Many school and community volunteer groups offer scholarships to Seniors who have contributed to the organization.
 You will not only be doing good, but earning free money and making a difference.
 And what could be more rewarding then that.